isomerpages/nlb-biblioasia/_oct-to-dec-2024/S'pore’s Armenian Church Survived Close to 180 Years, S'pore’s Original Armenian Community Did Not.md

 The small numbers also made it harder to keep regular church services going.
 In 1953, the _Straits Budget_ noted: “Walking into the Armenian Church of St Gregory, the Illuminator in Coleman Street you will find every Sunday that the altar candles are lighted and the liturgy stands open.
 But there is no service.
 At nine every morning, the Churchwarden, ex-Japanese P.O.W.
 Mr Joannes, reads players \[sic\] to the steadfast remanant \[sic\] of the faithful.”[^24]

 The first Divine Liturgy to be served after the war was on 9 May 1954.
 It was an important moment for the Armenian community because the last time the Liturgy had been celebrated in Singapore was some 16 years earlier.
 “Armenians have bought a new altar cloth (the one old having rotted away).
 They have scrubbed the floor and whitewashed the walls,” reported the _Straits Times_.
-“The church is fragrant with fresh flowers, candles are lighted and a choir of seven have been practising hymns unsung here since 1938.”[^25]
+“The church is fragrant with fresh flowers, candles are lighted and a choir of seven have been practising hymns unsung here since 1938.”[^25] This, however, was not the start of regular services as the priest was a visiting clergyman.

-This was not the start of regular services though.
-In fact, the priest who came, the Surabaya-based Father Aristakes Mirzaian, was only able to be in Singapore after an Armenian woman in Surabaya established a fund to enable him to travel outside his parish to serve Armenians in the region.

 Three years later, in May 1957, the _Straits Times_ reported that the first Divine Liturgy in 30 years to be celebrated by a bishop would take place.
 Monsignor Tereniz Poladian flew in from Beirut to do so.
 “On Sunday, the Colony’s community of about 70 will attend a long-awaited pontifical service.
 The church which has been renovated at the cost of about $20,000, has just been completely refurnished.
 A choir of eight has been practising for the past two weeks for the big occasion.”[^26]